bentoml/BentoML/docs/source/deployment/aws_ec2.rst

 =======================

-AWS EC2 is a great service to deploy containerized and load balanced services to the cloud.
+AWS EC2 is a great choice for deploying containerized and load balanced services in the cloud.
-It's ability to auto scale and automated health checking features make it attractive to user who want to save cost and want to scale base on usage without administrative overhead.
+It's ability to autoscale and automated health checking features make it attractive to users who want to reduce cost and want to horizontally scale base on traffic.

 Prerequisites